-In SFY'11, the Commission membership consisted of 12 members: five members ex officio and seven members appointed from the public by the Governor, with the advice and consent of the Senate for terms of five years.
-Two of the public members must be providers of healthcare services for children in this state.
-The ex officio members are the Commissioners of DHS, the NJ Department of Banking and Insurance, the NJ Department of Treasury, the Department of Health, and the Department of Children and Family.
+In SFY'12, the Commission membership consisted of 12 members: five members ex officio and seven members appointed from the public by the Governor, with the advice and consent of the Senate for terms of five years.
+Two of the public members are providers of healthcare services for children in this state.
+The ex officio members are the Commissioners of DHS, the Department of Banking and Insurance, the Department of Treasury, the Department of Health, and the Department of Children and Families.